orthanc-mirrors/orthanc-book/Sphinx/source/contributing.rst

     Orthanc ecosystem and, more generally, around medical imaging.
 Buying such professional services is the best way to make the Orthanc project sustainable in the long term.
-  - Similarly, hospitals and practitioners taking advantage of Orthanc are kindly invited to consider `buying Lify by Osimis
-    <https://lify.io/>`__.
-Lify is a flexible clinical environment
-    that is built on the top of Orthanc.